gouiferda/dell-5400-hackintoch/README.md

-Laptop doesn't sleep after closing (lid switch) | Apply mandatory bios settings mentioned above Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) ``` cd TOOLS;sudo ./JACK_FIX ``` Audio cuts suddenly sometimes | System preferences > Sound Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen | Open this repo in terminal: ``` cd TOOLS;sudo ./INSTALL_TOUCH ``` No HDMI | N/A
+Laptop doesn't sleep after closing (lid switch) | Apply mandatory bios settings mentioned above Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) ``` cd TOOLS;sudo ./JACK_FIX ``` Audio cuts suddenly sometimes | System preferences > Sound Issues with trackpad (no zoom​ gesture, lag) | Use a usb or bluetooth mouse No touch screen | Open this repo in terminal: ``` cd TOOLS;sudo ./INSTALL_TOUCH ``` No HDMI | N/A
 No SD card reader | N/A